 - any additional payments like overtime, tips or bonuses, which might be shown separately

-Your tax code is usually made up of several numbers and a letter, such as 647L.
+Your tax code is usually made up of several numbers and a letter, such as 1250L.
+This is an important part of learning how to read your payslip.

-So say that it is ‘647L’ then the amount you can earn before you pay any tax is £6,470.
-If you earn £10,000, you won’t pay tax on £6,470 of it but you will have to pay 20% on £3,530.
-The letter’s connected to your personal circumstances, such as your age and whether you have two jobs.
+So, if your tax code is ‘1250L’, then the amount you can earn before you pay any tax is £12,500.
+If you earn £15,000, you won’t pay tax on the first £12,500 – the standard Personal Allowance (and most common tax code).
+You’ll only pay 20% on the remaining £2,500.
+The letter is connected to your personal circumstances, such as your age and whether you have two jobs.

-A lot of people are on a 647L code, but there are other common ones too.
+A lot of people are on a 1250L code, but there are other common ones too.
 If you start working a second job or your pay changes suddenly, tell the tax office so that you make sure your new code is right.
-For example, if you were suddenly moved to a 117L code from a 647L code, this would mean that your untaxed allowance has gone down.
-For a 117L code, you could earn only £1,170 before paying tax.

 Taxpayers on the wrong tax code can be overcharged, so check that your coding notice makes sense and you have been put in the right category.
 You could find that you’re owed some money from being on the wrong code for a while.
-Even if you’re undercharged for tax that could be bad because at some point the tax office will notice and demand back payment of tax!
+If you’re undercharged for tax, make sure you raise this issue because at some point the tax office will notice and demand payment of tax you owe!

 Here is what the various letters mean:

-P: You are 65 to 74 and get the full personal allowance.
+P: You are aged 65 to 74 and get the full personal allowance.

-Y: You are 75 or over and get the full personal allowance.
+Y: You are aged 75 or over and get the full personal allowance.

-V: You are 65 to 74, eligible for the full personal allowance and the married couple’s allowance and just pay basic rate tax.
+V: You are aged 65 to 74, eligible for the full personal allowance and the married couple’s allowance, and pay basic rate tax.

 T: This is an emergency tax code: HMRC needs further information, so cannot allocate another code.